Creatopia® offers every creator the opportunity to see their creations get published in our magazine.

 We encourage you to check our current magazine calls with the theme and ideas that are unique to each issue and the deadline for it.
-If you have something you’d like to share with us that doesn’t fall under a particular category, these guidelines are here in that case.

 For more insight on the publication process and tips for getting published read Tips for Getting Published

 Artwork Submission Guidelines

 All work physically submitted must be labeled with your name, mailing address, email address and telephone number.
 If the information can’t be printed on the work itself, use a removable label.
 Unidentified works will NOT be considered for publication.

 If you want your items returned, include a self-addressed, return postage envelope (US Postage only) that will be appropriate for the return mailing.